-The Code of Civil Procedure (CCP) lays down international jurisdiction rules applicable to litigation in the Japanese courts without expressly referring to product liability claims.
+The CCP lays down international jurisdiction rules applicable to litigation in the Japanese courts without expressly referring to product liability claims.
 According to the prevailing view, they are classified and treated as tortious claims.

 Pursuant to the CCP general forum rules, a claimant may initiate legal proceedings based on tortious liability or product liability before the Japanese courts against any manufacturer whose principal place of business or business office is located in Japan.
-Under special forum rules, a claimant can generally file a lawsuit in Japan against the manufacturer if the tortious act has occurred in Japan even if the manufacturer has no office in this country.
-A tortious act is deemed to happen where the tortious act was committed (including the place where the product has been manufactured) or where the results have occurred (unless the occurrence in Japan of the results of a wrongful act committed abroad was unforeseeable).
+Under special forum rules, a claimant can generally file a lawsuit in Japan against the manufacturer if the tortious act has occurred in Japan, even if the manufacturer has no office in this country.
+A tortious act is deemed to happen where the tortious act was committed (including the place where the product was manufactured) or where the results occurred (unless the occurrence in Japan of the results of a wrongful act committed abroad was unforeseeable).